sleepyseamonster/SlideFlow/docs/project_overview.md

 # SlideFlow Overview

 ## Purpose & Positioning
-- SlideFlow is a fast, simple, AI-powered tool for turning ideas into Instagram carousels—without graphic design or image editing.
+- SlideFlow is a fast, simple, AI-powered tool for turning ideas into Instagram carousels—without heavy graphic design software.
-- It focuses on assembling, captioning, scheduling, and publishing carousels quickly.
-It is **not** a graphics tool, image editor, or AI image generator.
+- It focuses on assembling, captioning, scheduling, and publishing carousels quickly, with a lightweight Studio for simple image prep.
+It is **not** a full graphics tool, advanced image editor, or AI image generator.
 - Built for creators, small business owners, coaches/consultants, marketers, and agencies who want production-quality carousels with minimal effort.
 - Users authenticate via Supabase, subscribe via Stripe, and work in single-user workspaces (no sharing yet).